-Whether you are looking to sell your Android Samsung device or purchase one.
+Whether you are looking to sell your Android Samsung device or purchase one, this simple guide is for you!
 For us, this hack became apparent after the S6 release.
 Samsung started free unlocking for all their devices, at least in Canada.
 Yes, you heard right!
 Samsung themselves will unlock your device free of charge.
 Now we’re sharing it with the GizmoGrind community so you can save your cash the next time you go to unlock your phone.

 It is so simple that I’m shocked a booming Samsung unlocking industry still exists.
 So before you hit that “Buy Now” button on eBay for an unlock code or fork over more some cash to your provider, read on and see if this works for you.